FactorialComplexity/strict-redux/README.md

   createMapDispatchToProps('auth_login')
 )(LoginForm)
 ```
-On the other side of state subsistem there is the domain logic code, which implements authentication and does all async calls to a backend.
+On the other side of state subsystem there is the domain logic code, which implements authentication and does all async calls to a backend.
 It may listen to the actions via middleware like redux-saga, but, as sagas may be unfamiliar to the reader, let's assume we use very basic custom middleware, implementing action hooks, which are called right after the action passes reducer
 ```
 import { RESTclient } from '../API'
 import { getActions, selectOne } from '../State'